Alfresco/docs-alfresco/process-services/latest/using/share-connector.md

 You have successfully started an process on the selected files in an site.

-### Starting a workflow in Alfresco Share
+### Start a workflow in Alfresco Share

 This tutorial walks you through the steps required to run your first process as a workflow from Alfresco Share using the **My Activiti Tasks** dashlet.

 All process definitions that you deploy to Apps in Process Services are available to you in Alfresco Share.
 This section assumes that you have deployed the first process workflow using the app-creating-process tutorial described in [Getting Started]({% link process-services/latest/using/getting-started.md %}).
 If not, follow the tutorial to deploy the workflow.

-1. Go to the Alfresco Share dashboard, [http://localhost:8090/share](http://localhost:8090/share).
+1. Go to the Alfresco Share dashboard, `http://localhost:8090/share`.

     You run a process as a workflow.